 California BanCorp Reports Financial Results for the First Quarter Ended March 31, 2023

-/EIN News/ -- OAKLAND, Calif., April 26, 2023 (GLOBE NEWSWIRE) -- California BanCorp (NASDAQ: CALB), whose subsidiary is California Bank of Commerce, announced today its financial results for the first quarter ended March 31, 2023.
+OAKLAND, Calif., April 26, 2023 (GLOBE NEWSWIRE) -- California BanCorp CALB, whose subsidiary is California Bank of Commerce, announced today its financial results for the first quarter ended March 31, 2023.

 The Company reported net income of $5.5 million for the first quarter of 2023, representing a decrease of $2.2 million, or 29%, compared to $7.7 million for the fourth quarter of 2022 and an increase of $1.8 million, or 48%, compared to $3.7 million in the first quarter of 2022.